-You may have noticed that this website has quite a few links to a site called Patreon, and you may be wondering what the hell that is.
+You may have noticed my links to a site called Patreon, and you may be wondering what the hell that is.
 Wonder no more!
 Patreon is a platform wherein creatives – writers like me, as well as artists, musicians, podcasters, filmmakers, etc – can create the art we want to create and the art our fans want from us and get paid directly from the fans.

 This is revolutionary because there’s no intermediary telling you what you want and telling me what to create, and because I don’t have to wait for anyone to approve something before you can read it.
 I write it – I edit it – I decide it’s ready to be read – I post it – you read it.
 Along the way, it’s really easy for me to interface directly with fans as well.
 I’m creating a two-sided community here, in which my fans are a part of my art.

 As I start churning out books too, there will be behind-the-scenes peaks, sneak previews, and even opportunities for you to weigh in on some of the content.
 Patrons are a part of my art, in the most intimate sense.

 I have my Patreon divided into tiers, so you can decide how much you want to contribute, and which benefits will be most meaningful to you. $1 patrons get to read everything I post, which, again, at a minimum, is two pieces every month. $3 gets you the audio versions.
 Higher tiers will get more perks.
 You can see the tiers in more detail on the actual Patreon site – just click the button below.

 Please know that I appreciate you so much, whether you click through or not – as a reader of my work, you mean a lot to me!